 \paragraph{Safe exploration for controller parameter tuning} \looseness=-1 Training a controller directly on hardware is a challenging task, as it requires sample efficient and safe exploration to avoid possible damage to the robot.
-In such a context, Bayesian optimization (BO~\cite{mockus1978application}) emerges as a suitable framework due to its sample efficiency.
-A notable example in the field of legged robotics comes from \citet{calandra2016bayesian}, who successfully employed BO to learn optimal gait parameters for a bipedal robot platform using data obtained from hardware experiments.
+In such settings, Bayesian optimization (BO~\cite{mockus1978application}) emerges as a suitable framework due to its sample efficiency.
+A notable example in the field of legged robotics comes from \citet{calandra2016bayesian}, who successfully employed BO to learn optimal gait parameters for a bipedal robot platform.

 \looseness=-1 BO methods can be easily adapted to constrained settings for safe learning. \citet{Gelbart, hernandez2016general, classRegress} utilize constrained BO for finding safe optimal controller parameters.
 However, these works do not provide safety assurance during exploration.
-In contrast, methods such as \safeopt~\cite{pmlr-v37-sui15, safeopt} and its extensions~\cite{sui2018stagewise, GooseApplied, DBLP:gosafe, sukhija2023gosafeopt} guarantee safety throughout the entire learning and exploration phases.
-Starting from an initial safe controller, \safeopt leverages regularity properties of the underlying optimization to expand the set of safe controllers.
+In contrast, methods such as \safeopt~\cite{pmlr-v37-sui15, safeopt} and its extensions~\cite{sukhija2023gosafeopt, sui2018stagewise, GooseApplied, DBLP:gosafe} guarantee safety throughout the entire learning and exploration phases. \safeopt leverages regularity properties of the underlying optimization to expand the set of safe controllers.
 This expansion is inherently local, and accordingly \safeopt can miss the global optimum.
-For dynamical systems, \citet{DBLP:gosafe} propose \gosafe, a \emph{global} safe exploration algorithm. \gosafe alternates between local safe exploration, where it also learns safe backup policies, and global exploration, where it uses the learned backup policies to guarantee safety.
-Therefore, whereas \safeopt might be restricted to a local optimum, \gosafe can find the global one.
-However, the BO routine proposed in \gosafe is expensive and sample inefficient for all but low dimensional systems~\citep{sukhija2023gosafeopt}.
-To this end, \citet{sukhija2023gosafeopt} introduce \gosafeopt. \gosafeopt leverages the underlying Markovian structure of the dynamical system to overcome \gosafe's restrictions.
-As a result, \gosafeopt can perform global safe exploration for realistic and high-dimensional dynamical systems.
+For dynamical systems, \citet{DBLP:gosafe} introduced \gosafe, a \emph{global} safe exploration algorithm which, unlike \safeopt, is capable of identifying the global optimum.
+However, the BO routine proposed in \gosafe is expensive and sample inefficient which limits the scalability of the method.
+To this end, \citet{sukhija2023gosafeopt} introduce \gosafeopt. \gosafeopt leverages the underlying Markovian structure of the dynamical system to overcome the \gosafe's restrictions.
+As a result, it can perform global safe exploration for realistic and high-dimensional dynamical systems.